USA

 Motor power

-— Manual (cable).
-The simplest way to start: the operator pulls the cable, which scrolls the shaft and gives the engine the necessary initial impulse.
-Such launch systems are as compact, simple and inexpensive as possible, moreover, they do not depend on power sources.
-On the other hand, it makes sense to use cables mainly in light and low-power snow blowers — to start heavy units, significant effort is required, which is easier to provide with an electric starter.
+— Manual (starter rope).
+The simplest way to start: the operator pulls the cable, which turns the shaft and gives the engine the necessary initial impulse.
+Such starting systems are the most compact, simple and inexpensive, and they do not depend on power sources.
+On the other hand, it makes sense to use cables mainly in light and low-power snow blowers - to start heavy units, significant force is required, which is easier to provide with an electric starter.

-Electric starter (230 V network).
-Starting with an electric starter powered by a 230 V network (ordinary socket).
-An electric starter is a small electric motor that, when started, rotates the engine shaft, giving it an initial impulse.
-Such systems are more complex, heavier and more expensive than cables, but they are suitable for even the heaviest and most powerful engines; and the launch itself is extremely simple — the user only needs to press a button.
-At the same time, mains power allows you to do without heavy and expensive batteries.
-However the network itself is required to start, but most often there are no special problems with this; and in case the snow blower stalls “in an open field”, a spare launch system is usually provided in the form of the same cable.
-Therefore, most units with electric starters use mains power.
+Electric starter (230 V mains).
+Starting with an electric starter powered by a 230 V network (a regular socket).
+An electric starter is a small electric motor that turns the engine shaft when starting, giving it an initial impulse.
+Such systems are more complex, heavier and more expensive than cables, but are suitable even for the heaviest and most powerful engines; and the start itself is extremely simple - the user only needs to press a button.
+At the same time, power from the network allows you to do without heavy and expensive batteries.
+True, the network itself is required for starting, but this usually does not cause any special problems; and in case the snow blower stalls "in an open field", a backup starting system is usually provided in the form of the same cable.
+Therefore, most units with electric starters use power from the network.

-...ef="/list/71/pr-35151/">Electric starter (battery).
+Electric starter (battery).
 Starting with an electric starter powered by a battery installed in the snow blower.
-See above for the general features of electric starters, and battery power makes the starting system as autonomous as possible: the starter can be used regardless of the presence of outlets nearby, and the battery is recharged from a running engine if necessary.
-On the other hand, the presence of a battery affects the cost and weight of the unit, and the mentioned battery life is required relatively infrequently.
-Therefore, battery-powered electric starters are used only in certain models of high-performance snowplows, designed for long-term operation "in the field", away from the mains; the weight and price of the battery in such cases are insignificant compared to the weight and price of the unit itself.
+For general features of electric starters, see above, and battery power makes the starting system as autonomous as possible: the starter can be used regardless of the presence of sockets nearby, and the battery is recharged from the running engine if necessary.
+On the other hand, the presence of a battery affects the cost and weight of the unit, and the mentioned autonomy is required relatively infrequently.
+Therefore, electric starters on batteries are used only in certain models of high-performance snow blowers designed for long-term operation "in the field", away from power grids; the weight and price of the battery in such cases are insignificant compared to the weight and price of the unit itself.

 Fuel tank volume